 On your person

 Obviously, make sure you bring “showstoppers” aka the things you can’t make it far without – keys, wallet, and cell phone.
 If you don’t carry your health insurance cards in your wallet, make sure you bring them just in case.
 You should also bring some cash with you, since you never know what places won’t take credit cards when you’re in the middle of nowhere.

 On the topic of money, if you won’t be staying at AirBnbs with regular laundry, bring some rolls of quarters so you can stop at a hotel or laundromat to get your clothes clean.

 Keep any medical supplies easily accessible as well as things like sunblock (and aloe for when you inevitably miss a spot) and bug spray.
 If you’re prone to athlete’s foot and will be doing a lot of hiking, throw in some spray or powder to keep that at bay.

-Skip commercial first aid kits and buy your own with supplies on Amazon – you’ll spend the same for practically a lifetime supply of items versus a kit with one or two of each.
+Skip commercial first aid kits and buy your own with supplies on Amazon or at the grocery store – you’ll spend the same for practically a lifetime supply of items versus a kit with one or two of each.

-Packing extra of the small things like batteries or ways to light a fire (ie matches as a back-up to your lighter) will save you in a pinch since those things never happen when you’re close to civilization.
+Packing extra of the little things like batteries or ways to light a fire (ie matches as a back-up to your lighter) will save you in a pinch since those things never happen when you’re close to civilization.